When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 While I was sitting outside enjoying my drink, I noticed a guy go past on a Vintage Electric Roadster.
 Now bearing in mind this is in the UK, and I’ve never seen one on the road in this country before, so I was kind of hoping the guy would ride back past the pub a little bit later so I could have a closer look and a chat.

-Luckily for me he did.
+Luckily for me, he did.
 He was also pleasantly surprised that I knew so much about the bike and brand, and to my delight said I could take it for a quick spin, which I gladly did, and I have to say that it was a lovely bike to ride.

-This particular bike had the full race mode, and was powered by a powerful 1123 watt hour battery with a Crystalyte rear hub motor.
+This particular bike had the full race mode and was powered by a powerful 1123-watt-hour battery with a Crystalyte rear hub motor.

 The riding position was incredibly comfortable and it felt like the kind of bike you could ride for hours on end without any bother.
-The front forks and big tyres smoothed out the somewhat rough country road, and the bike just felt so planted it was an absolute joy to ride.
+The front forks and big tyres smoothed out the somewhat rough country road, and the bike just felt so planted that it was an absolute joy to ride.

 Another thing I liked about this bike was the pedal sensor.
-I used a mixture of pedalling and throttle, but when I pedalled the Thun bottom bracket torque sensor provided very smooth and seamless assist that worked a treat.
-When I pedalled hard the motor really surged, and as soon as I eased my pedalling force, the motor eased off with me.
+I used a mixture of pedalling and throttle, but when I pedalled the Thun bottom bracket torque sensor provided a very smooth and seamless assist that worked a treat.
+When I pedalled hard the motor surged, and as soon as I eased my pedalling force, the motor eased off with me.

 Even though my ride was brief, it was a truly unforgettable experience.
 Read on for a more detailed look at the specification.